 4. Creeping Phlox (Phlox subulata)

 Creeping phlox, or moss phlox, makes a bold statement as a carpet of color in shades of pink, blue, or white.
 Leaves are small and evergreen.

 It stands up to light foot traffic and is lovely cascading over slopes and garden walls.
-This is a native variety suitable for zones 3 to 9 that is perennial in most regions.
+This is a native variety suitable for Zones 3 to 9 that is perennial in most regions.

-5. Creeping Thyme (Thymus serphyllum)
+5. Creeping Thyme (Thymus praecox)

 Creeping thyme (Thymus praecox) is a wild variety of the herb that is wonderful between stepping stones.
 Light foot traffic releases a delightful minty aroma.

-Hardy in zones 4 to 8, this woody perennial likes well-drained dry to average soil and full sun.
+Hardy in Zones 4 to 8, this woody perennial likes well-drained dry to average soil and full sun.
 It’s drought tolerant, and evergreen in mild climates.

 Consult “Tasty Turf: Tips for Using Culinary Herbs as Ground Cover” for more ideas on using herbs in your landscape.